OmarAhmed-A/SicAssembler/Readme.md

 This repository contains an assembler for the Simplified Instructional Computer (SIC), a hypothetical computer architecture.
 The assembler translates assembly code written for the SIC architecture into machine code, generating an object program that can be executed on the SIC machine.

+## Project Contributors

+Presented by:
+- Anton Ashraf
+- Omar Ahmed
+- Salma Ismail
+- Marwan Hazem

+Under the supervision of:
+Dr. Nsrin Ashraf

+A big thank you to these amazing contributors for their dedication and hard work! 🚀✨

 ## Features

 - **Assembler:** The main component of the repository is the SIC assembler, implemented in the `sicAssembly.c` file.
 It reads assembly code from input files (e.g., `Program1.asm`, `Program2.asm`) and produces the corresponding object program using the `OPTable.instr` to map assembly instructions to machine code.